Summarize this article:

 The powers of i follow a recurring pattern of 4:

-To calculate higher powers of Iota, we divide the exponent by 4, and find the remainder with the help of the cyclic pattern.
+To calculate higher powers of Iota, divide the exponent by 4 and use the remainder to determine the corresponding power using the 4-cycle pattern.
 Calculating higher powers using direct multiplication method can be difficult, so we use the following steps or the cyclic pattern:

 To calculate the value of iota for negative powers, we follow the steps mentioned below: